sayskar500/Flutter-Assignment-SDE-Intern-Sophron-Dev-Works/README.md

 + Run emulator via cmd.
 + Under "Run" in vsCode click on "Run Without Debugging" option to run the app on the emulator.

-This project is a starting point for a Flutter application.
+This project is a assingment given to reate a flutter app with 1 screen that has swipe-able cards.

+Project has all the planets in the solar system mentioned in arranged manager to display the ability of the **Swiper** Widget.

 A few resources to get you started if this is your first Flutter project: